Local government strategies to protect groundwater

 Why might you want to bring these practices to your community?
 Three practical reasons: drinking water supplies, businesses, and ecosystem dependence.
 Also hunting, fishing, tourism and aesthetic benefits flow from unpolluted fresh water.

-In Michigan groundwater is the source for 1,132 community water systems.
-In addition, 29.5 percent of households, 2.6 million people, rely on private water wells, groundwater, for their water supply.
-In addition groundwater is the major source (70 percent) for agricultural irrigation on 5,078 farms (2007 Census of Agriculture).
+In addition, groundwater is the major source for agricultural irrigation on 5,153 farms (2017 Census of Agriculture).
 Groundwater is also critical to many ecosystems in Michigan – providing a steady flow of cool high-quality water to streams, lakes, and wetlands.

 Despite the widespread dependence, little is found in local zoning to protect or prevent contamination of groundwater.